PaddlePaddle/Paddle2ONNX/README.md

 - Read the documents in the `How it works` section above.
 - (Optional) Create an issue sharing need for support for a new model.
 Assign to yourself.
 - Add the necessary operator conversion logic in `fluid_onnx/ops.py`.
-- Write tests for the newly introduce operator convertors.
+- Write tests for the newly introduced operator convertor functions.
 - Add the model to the list of supported models in this root `README.md` file.
 - Open a new PR for the model(s) that resolves your issue.
 In your tests, post the output of your validation process.